-The morning news anchor originally joined WMAQ in the summer of 2002 and began reporting for Telemundo the following year.
-As the first Chicago on-air broadcaster to work at both English and Spanish language stations simultaneously, she has broken new ground for Latinos in the No. 3 market in the country.
-Sambolin launched "Nuestra Familia" on WSNS Telemundo.
-In the weekly series, Sambolin tackles a variety of topics on health and family life and provides resources and information to help Latino families in the Chicago area.
+Sambolin returned to the familiarity of the station where she began her career.
+She originally joined WMAQ in the summer of 2002 and began reporting for Telemundo the following year.
+As the first Chicago on-air broadcaster to work at both English and Spanish language stations simultaneously, she broke new ground for Latinos in the No. 3 market in the country.

 Drop Sambolin a line: Zoraida.Sambolin@nbcuni.com